oracle/fmw-kubernetes/docs-source/content/wccontent-domains/adminguide/configure-load-balancer/traefik.md

 #### Create IngressRouteTCP

 1. To enable SSL passthrough in Traefik, you can configure a TCP router.
-A sample YAML for `IngressRouteTCP` is available at `${WORKDIR}/weblogic-kubernetes-operator/kubernetes/samples/charts/ingress-per-domain/tls/traefik-tls.yaml`.
+A sample YAML for `IngressRouteTCP` is available at `${WORKDIR}/charts/ingress-per-domain/tls/traefik-tls.yaml`.

+   >  Note: There  is a limitation with load-balancer in end-to-end SSL configuration - accessing multiple types of servers (different Managed Servers and/or Administration Server) at the same time, is currently not supported. we can access only one managed server at a time.

    The following should be updated in `traefik-tls.yaml`:
    * The service name and the SSL port should be updated in the Services.
    * The load balancer hostname should be updated in the `HostSNI` rule.